TheRobotCarlson/collected-notes/books/how_live_on_24_hours_a_day.md

     - "On Poetry in General" by William Hazlitt
     - "First Principles" by Herbert Spencer
     - "How to Listen to Music" by Herbert Edward Krehbiel
+    - Works by Epictetus
+    - Works by Marcus Aurelius
     - will write the rest on second listen